just-the-docs/just-the-docs/cityjsonseq/index.md

 The idea is to decompose a (often large) CityJSON file into its features (eg each building, each bridge, each road, etc.), to create several JSON objects (of type `CityJSONFeature`), and stream/store them in a JSON Text Sequence (for instance [ndjson -- newline delimited JSON](https://github.com/ndjson/ndjson-spec/)).

+## CityJSONSeq specifications

+We follow the specifications of *[ndjson -- newline delimited JSON](https://github.com/ndjson/ndjson-spec/)* and we add 2 constraints for handling CityJSON:

+  1. each JSON Object must conform to the [JSON Data Interchange Format specifications](https://datatracker.ietf.org/doc/html/rfc8259) and be written as a UTF-8 string;
+  2. each JSON Object must be followed by a new-line (LF: `'\n'`) character, and it may be preceded by a carriage-return (CR: `'\r'`);
+  3. a JSON Object must not contain the new-line or carriage-return characters;
+  4. the first JSON Object must be of type `'CityJSON'` (see below for details);
+  5. the following JSON Objects are of type `'CityJSONFeature'`;

+{: .highlight }
+ **Suggested convention**: we recommend using the extension `.city.jsonl` when saving the JSON Objects to a file.

 ## CityJSONFeature

 A `CityJSONFeature` object represents **one** feature in a CityJSON object, for instance a `"Building"` (with eventually its children `"BuildingPart"` and/or `"BuildingInstallation"`).